 Please refer to the Time off Work Policy for further details which can be found on the Denbighshire website.
-Pregnancy related
+Pregnancy related the expected birth of the baby, then the employee's maternity leave will commence early.

 It is good management practice to ensure that an early pregnancy risk assessment is carried out with a pregnant employee.
 Adjusted duties or other reasonable measures should be explored with pregnant employees who are at risk of being absent.
 Managers must ensure they are reviewing the initial risk assessment throughout the pregnancy.